- 1 What is an Accounting Ratios?

 Inventory Turnover Ratio = Cost of Revenue from Operations / Average Inventory

-Where average force refers to computation normal of opening and ending force, and the cost of profit from operations means to profit from operations less gross profit
+Where average force refers to the computation normal of opening and ending force, and the cost of profit from operations means to profit from operations less gross profit

 2. Trade receivable Turnover